 As a hopeful C++ programmer, you’ve probably had to answer all kinds of questions about your skills, including too many questions about the differences between programming languages.
 If you intend to sit for job interviews, you can plan on getting a lot more questions about the language and how to use it.
 Knowing the most common C++ interview questions and answers will help you blow away the competition and get offered the top coding gigs.

-Our article will help you get the information you need to take on any job interview with confidence.
+Our article will help you get the information you need to take on any job interview with confidence after graduating from a C++ online course or bootcamp.
 We expose you to the sorts of questions and answers that you’ll find in any interview for a C++ position, regardless of the field or business sector.
 Our guide can help you prepare a study regimen to build a solid foundation and set you on a path to career success.

 Explain References and Pointers